Kapellenstraße 1, Osterwieck

 combination of the ship's throats carved far up on the thresholds and the fan rosettes.

 Here, the ship's throats resemble arched segments instead of hollow grooves.
-Because of this, the shape of the fan rosettes is more distinctively scalloped.
+As a result, the shape

 The fan rosettes are placed on posts and foot bands on the second and third floors.
-The foot bands , which are diagonal braces, sit on thresholds and form trapezoidal sides.
+The foot bands, which are diagonal braces, sit on thresholds and form trapezoidal sides.

 Take a look at my Instagram page for more updates about German architecture.